 - International Transfer-In Form

 - Completed by the student and current DSO upon acceptance.
-Please make a formal appointment with International Admissions by calling (815) 280-2883 or emailing Nancy Johnson at email@example.com.
+Please make a formal appointment with International Student Services by calling (815) 280-2262 or emailing email@example.com.

 All of the above documentation must be submitted as a complete package to be considered for admissions.